-The Salmon Farm is one of the most exciting projects that OHL NA has acquired.
+The Salmon Farm is one of the most exciting projects that OHLA USA has acquired.
 It truly brings innovation and sustainability to the forefront.
 Contracted by Atlantic Sapphire, a Norwegian company that pioneered technology to farm salmon entirely on land, this project builds a series of water tanks connected by 67 miles of pipes, starting with smaller tanks for salmon eggs and increasing in size to 36 tanks that will hold 450,000 gallons of water each.
-The water in the tanks will be cooled to 59 degrees and slowly transition from freshwater to saltwater to mimic the salmon's natural life cycle.
-The entire site will be covered by a 400,000-square-foot roof designed to keep out the sun and withstand hurricane force winds.
+The water in the tanks will be cooled to 59 degrees and slowly transition from freshwater to saltwater to mimic the salmon's natural environment.
+The entire site will be covered by a 400,000-square-foot roof designed to keep out the sun and is fortified to withstand hurricane force winds.

 The Salmon Farm is near the southernmost edge of the continental U.S., about an hour's drive south of Miami.
 The project cost is estimated at $95 million.